In 2016 What Hi-Fi? celebrated its 40th anniversary, and to mark the occasion we picked our 40 most influential products from those four decades.

 That’s what Sonos did in 2002 when it launched its first wireless multi-room range.

-The California company’s intention to concentrate on maximising the potential of music-streaming services rather than on locally stored digital collections hasn’t hindered its progress – ‘Sonos’ is on the way to becoming a brandnomer like Hoover or, indeed, Tannoy.
+The California company’s intention to concentrate on maximising the potential of music-streaming services rather than on locally stored digital collections hasn’t hindered its progress.
+Nearly two decades on, ‘Sonos’ is now arguably a brandnomer like Hoover or, indeed, Tannoy.